cherrysoft/api-php/README.md

 Demo
 -------------------
 Included with the library is a basic demo page to help you see how interaction with the Ordr.in API works.
+To run the demo you'll need to [signup for an API key](http://ordr.in/developers/signup) and add it to the API initalization in  Ordrin/demo//submit.php.
 Access the demo by browsing to Ordrin/demo.
+When using the wrapper in production you should remove the demo folder.

 Data Structures
 ---------------